 Data generated in the IPE program and in published PRAs suggests that, on average, about 0.1 of the CDF in BWR Mark I plants and 0.05 of the CDF in Mark II plants consists of LERF.
 Thus, if a finding were to imply the existence of a breach in the drywell pressure boundary that would result in a LERF significant drywell leakage rate shown in Table 2 above, the large release probability would increase to essentially 1.0.
 The factor FB is thus (1.0 - 0.1 = 0.9) for Mark I plants and (1.0 - 0.05 = 0.95) for Mark II plants.
-In Mark III plants, IPE information indicates that, on average, about 25% of CDF consists of early containment failure sequences and about 10% of early containment failure sequences consist of large releases.
+In Mark III plants, IPE information (as a reminder, the IPE risk information is mostly from internal events and doesn’t consider the LERF risk from external events like seismic or fire) indicates that, on average, about 25% of CDF consists of early containment failure sequences and about 10% of early containment failure sequences consist of large releases.
 Hence, on average, about 0.025 of the CDF consists of LERF.
 The relatively low baseline value of LERF for Mark III plants reflects the fact that containment failure has to be coupled with loss of drywell integrity (i.e., a factor of 0.1) for a large release to occur.
 If a finding reveals that the containment leakage would exceed the LERF-significant leakage rate (1000% per day for a Mark III, which includes a factor of 10 credit for suppression pool scrubbing), the conditional probability of a large early release (given core damage) would approach 1.0 for all core damage events.
 The factor FB for a LERF significant containment leak in Mark III plants is thus (1.0 - 0.025 = 0.975).
 As the above results are based on the total assumed CDF for BWRs, the value of FR is 1.0 for findings of this type since essentially all core damage events would lead to a large early release given a large containment leak.

 For PWR plants, the conditional probability of early containment failure and bypass given core damage is approximately 0.1.
 A finding that implies the existence of a breach in containment that would result in a LERF significant containment leak rate shown in Table 2 above would open a direct path to the environment, and hence the factor FB is (1.0 - 0.1 = 0.9) for PWR plants.
 As the above are based on the total assumed CDF for PWRs the value of FR is 1.0 for findings of this type.